apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/challenge/scraping_amazon.md

 ---

 In our quick chat about modularity, we finished the code for the results page and added a request for each product to the crawler's **RequestQueue**.
-Here, we just need to scrape the description, so it shouldn't be too hard:
+Here, we need to scrape the description, so it shouldn't be too hard:

 ```js
 // routes.js